datahub-project/datahub/docs/observability/open-assertions-spec.md

 Using the `filters` field, you can optionally specify a SQL WHERE clause to filter the records being counted.
 Using the `exclude_nulls` field, you can specify whether to exclude NULL values from the assertion, meaning that NULL will simply be ignored if encountered, as opposed to failing the check.
+Using the `failure_threshold`, we can set a threshold for the number of rows that can fail the assertion before the assertion is considered failed.

 #### Field Values Assertion: Validating that All Column Values are In Expected Set